 There are many different class types (eg Lecture, Tutorial, Workshop, Practical).
 The class type appears towards the end of a specific class code.
 The letter T in the class code BIOL121_4C_Sem2/T/01 indicates that this is a BIOL121 Tutorial.

-Here is the full list of Class Types taught at ACU.
+Here is the full list of Activity Types taught at ACU.

 Choosing your classes

 In Semester 1 and Semester 2, you have some flexibility to allocate yourself to classes if there is more than one class option available.
 If, for example, there are seven tutorials for a particular unit, you can try to allocate to the one that best suits you.
 To do this, you must already be enrolled in your units.

 To then choose your specific classes, you will need to log on to Tutorial Direct, the University’s allocation system and select your preferred options.
 If you need help with this process, check out the Tutorial Direct user guide.